shikhar0x/ember/README.md

 ---

+## Tested Platforms

+- Windows ✅
+- Linux ✅
+- macOS ⚠️ Untested

+Ember is built using cross-platform technologies (Python, Tauri, and SvelteKit), but only Windows and Linux have been tested so far.

+---

 ## Architecture
 Ember started as a pure Python application.
 The backend (everything from resolving Spotify metadata to downloading and tagging audio) was already built in Python, making use of libraries like yt-dlp, mutagen, and requests that have no real equivalent in Rust.
 Rather than rewrite any of that, a Tauri frontend was added on top as a desktop UI wrapper, with SvelteKit handling the interface.